Last updated on April 13th, 2023 at 05:45 am

 For the more experienced climber that doesn’t want to be buying a new pair 4-5 months, your pick will depend on the type of terrain you are climbing on.
 We love the Katanas for their durability and performance and feel they shine on all types of terrain.
 However, their aggressive fit and heavy price tag may not be for everyone.

-Whatever your style of choice is, keeping your footwork squeaky clean, and resoling your shoes when needed really is your best defence against durability issues.
+Whatever your style of choice is, keeping your footwork squeaky clean, and resoling your shoes when needed really is your best defense against durability issues.
 While these may be some of the most durable climbing shoe on the market, eventually they will break down.
 Treat your shoes well, and they’ll reward you with longevity.